🔌 Kayser's Compact Coal Power

 • Staged blueprints for early/mid-game adoption and incremental development.

-• Allows upgrading and extending wihtout loss of power.
+• Allows upgrading and extending without loss of power.

 • Interconnected exhausts for easy connection to external exhaust filtration.